About

 Ligel Lambert, MFA

-Ligel is an interdisciplinary artist, adjunct professor at RMCAD, graphic designer, and entrepreneur born in Cap-Haïtien, Haiti; he became a US citizen on October 16, 2003, while serving in the United States Marine Corps and currently resides in New York City, United States.
-He has lived and worked in Japan, South Korea, China, and the US.
-His artistic skills span painting, collage, printmaking, assemblage, and sculpture.
-Ligel holds a Master of Fine Arts (MFA) degree in Interdisciplinary Art/Painting from the Royal Melbourne Institute (RMIT) University in Melbourne, Victoria, Australia (2013).
-He also completed a Master's in Education (M.Ed.) in Curriculum & Instruction from the University of West Florida in Pensacola, Florida, USA (2021).
-He holds a Bachelor of Fine Art (BFA) in Graphic Design (2011).
+Ligel has lived and worked in Japan, South Korea, China, and the United States.
+His artistic skills encompass painting, collage, printmaking, assemblage, and sculpture.
+He holds a Master of Fine Arts (MFA) degree in Interdisciplinary Art/Painting from the Royal Melbourne Institute of Technology (RMIT) University in Melbourne, Victoria, Australia, which he earned in 2013.
+He also completed a Master's in Education (M.Ed.) in Curriculum and Instruction from the University of West Florida in Pensacola, Florida, USA, in 2021.
+Additionally, he earned a Bachelor of Fine Arts (BFA) in Graphic Design in 2011.

 As a seasoned educator, Ligel has taught in the US, South Korea, Japan, and China.
 He has collaborated with notable figures such as Wycliffe Gordon, Howard R. Paul, and Bob James.
 Ligel’s work has been exhibited in galleries worldwide, including New York; Savannah, Georgia; Su Zhou, China; Melbourne, Australia; Jacksonville, Florida; Virginia Beach, Virginia; and Raleigh, North Carolina.
 His artworks can be found in a few private and public collections at RMIT University in Melbourne, Australia; Savannah, Georgia; Tisdell Cottage Foundation and Coastal Jazz Association in Savannah, Georgia, City of Jacksonville, Florida, Wycliffe Gordon, and Kasseem Dean (Swizz Beatz).
 Ligel is a doctoral student at Columbia University’s Teachers College.